salesforce-marketingcloud/MarketingCloudSDK-iOS/_posts/2019-08-02-get-started-addsdk.md

 ---

 To implement the MarketingCloudSDK framework in your application, either use CocoaPods or manually set up the SDK.
-> If you are looking for adding 8.x version or migrating from older versions to 8.x version, follow [Migrating to 8.x]({{ site.baseurl }}/get-started/get-started-migration.html) guide.
+> If you are looking to add 8.x version or migrate from older versions to 8.x version, follow [Migrating to 8.x]({{ site.baseurl }}/get-started/get-started-migration.html) guide.

 #### Option 1: Implement the SDK with CocoaPods